 (….)

-6.2.4.4 Closure and Working Group Self-Assessment
+6.2.4.4 Working Group Self-Assessment

-This section of the Charter should describe any instructions for WG final closure including any feedback and/or self-assessment that is requested by the Chartering organization.
+This section of the Charter should describe any instructions for WG self-assessment (periodic and/or closure) including any feedback that is requested by the Chartering organization.
 This section might also indicate if there is any specific format, template, or prescribed manner in which the feedback is to be provided.

 Working Group Charter Template (see https://gnso.icann.org/en/council/gnso-groupname-charter-yyyymmdd-template.dotx)